Liu Xianshi

 Liu Xianshi (劉顯世 (刘显世, Liu Hsien-shih); May 8, 1870 – October 14, 1927) was a Chinese general of the Late Qing dynasty and early Republican period.
 Initially supporting Yuan Shikai and his declaration of the Empire of China, Liu joined Cai E and Tang Jiyao a month after the start of the National Protection War in rebelling against Yuan.

+Liu's position in Guizhou was destroyed in 1925 when Yuan Zuming defeated Liu's forces in Xingyi County and took the fortress of Xiawutan, which held two regiment's worth of weapons and a large amount of loot.